pavolloffay/kubecon-eu-2023-opentelemetry-kubernetes-tutorial/04-metrics.md

 is a special component in the collector that can consume data as an exporter in one pipeline and emit data as a receiver in another.

-Our otel collector from is the [Operator Introduction](./02-operator-introduction.md) is the collector receiving traces, so we want to modify its configuration to add the spanmetrics connector:
+Our otel collector from the [Operator Introduction](./02-operator-introduction.md) is the collector receiving traces, so we want to modify its configuration to add the spanmetrics connector:
 ```shell
 kubectl edit opentelemetrycollectors.opentelemetry.io otel -n observability-backend